melfm/kaggle-seizure-prediction/dl_tf/tf_rnn/README.md

 # RNN Solution

-The network uses the raw data to train.
+The network uses the downsampled raw data i.e. EEG signal to train on.
+It uses tensorflow's existing LSTM architecture.